Combobyte/cse15l-lab-reports/lab2.md

 1. The first code change that we made:

     a.
-Here is an image of the fist code change commit:
+Here is an image of the first code change commit:

     b.
 The file that caused this failure inducing input was [this one](https://github.com/Tyler-Culp/markdown-parser/blob/main/break-file.md)